Skip to main content

 'Out of the slums', Architecture Today, June 2018

-Conference organiser, 'Pioneering Women' conference, Royal Society of Sculptors, planned for March 2021.
+Conference organiser, 'Pioneering Women' conference, Royal Society of Sculptors, online, March 2021.

 ‘"By the way, ‘he' is ‘she'": Eva Dorothy/Julian Phelps Allan FRBS', ‘Radical Women' symposium, Pallant House Gallery, February 2020